KinsonDigital/VelaptorDocs/docs/api/Velaptor.GameHelpers.md

 ### OnlyContainsLetters(this string)

-Returns a value indicating whether or not this string only contains letters.
+Returns a value indicating whether this string only contains letters.

 ```csharp
 public static bool OnlyContainsLetters(this string value);